kukukaka/next.js/_posts/books-2020.md

 <h2>The Culture Map: Breaking Through the Invisible Boundaries of Global Business</h2>
 <i>Erin Meyer</i><br />

-There were several books I read this year that made me reflect about some past decisions.
+There were several books I read this year that made me reflect on some personal past decisions.
 The Culture Map was one of them.
 It helped me to understand better the different expectations people have at work based on their culture. <b>It's without any doubt the book I enjoyed the most this year.</b>

 The book is full of little stories about work situations where diversity caused some struggle.
-Meyer explains perfectly the context and real expectations of each one of the participants giving some culture background, and how it suggested their clients to unravel them.
-For example, they talk about how some cultures expet the boss to take the call and they follow, how some other culters have a more horizontal approach but differ on how fast the decision is taken and how much flexibility there is once the deicision is made.
+Meyer perfectly explains each participant's context and real expectations, giving some cultural background and how it suggested their clients to unravel those.
+For example, they talk about how some cultures expect the boss to make the call.
+Then she proceeds to explain how some other cultures have a more horizontal approach but differ on how fast the decision is taken and how much flexibility there is once the decision is made.

-If you work in a multicultural company or want to understand better how other people may think based on their cultural background, this is a must.
+There are hundreds of topics and real examples like this in the book.
+If you work in a multicultural company or you want to understand how other people may think based on their cultural background, this is a must.

 <br /><br />